-Categorised in: Disaster
+Categorised in: Continuity Planning

-Creating a team is the first step in creating a successful Business Continuity plan.
+Creating a team is the first step in creating a successful Business Continuity Plan.
 The members of the business continuity team provide efficient direction and leadership in the event of a disaster.
 Make sure the team you build includes skilled communicators with expertise in logistics and are capable of executing emergency response protocols.
 Leadership team members might include the chief executive officer, chief compliance officer, chief operations officer, chief financial officer, facilities manager, and human resources director.

 - Identify the scope of the plan